mrntandooofc/github-cdnx/README.md

 ### TO DO:

 - File Name formatting (cleaning) ✅
-- Add file uploads to folder vas per file type ✅
+- Add file uploads to folder as per file type ✅
 - Add database for safe file deletion by key as in **[GIFTED CDN](https://github.com/mauricegift/gifted-cdn)**

   - Here is the **[LIVE APP](https://ghbcdn.giftedtech.co.ke)**